Parkinson gait modelling from an anomaly deep representation

+\item A deep explainable representation which explain the discrimination criteria used by the network.
+This representation is similar to the gradcam and highlight the anomaly patterns detected by the model on the patient's video.

-\item A statistical test framework to validate the capability of the approach in terms of generalization, coverage of data and discrimination capability for any class with different groups between them, \textit{i.e.} evaluate the generalization of Parkinsonian patients, at different stages of the disease, with respect to a control population.
+\item A statistical test framework to validate the capability of the approach in terms of generalization, coverage of data and discrimination capability for any class with different groups between them, \textit{i.e.} evaluate the generalization of Parkinsonian patients, at different stages of the disease, \textit{w.r.t} a control population.

 \end{itemize}